The Guide to the Cook Islands Language: Cook Islands Māori

 The Cook Islands Maori/Rarotongan vowels are pronounced like the following:

-The thing to note about Cook Islands Maori vowels are the long and short vowel variants.
+The thing to note about Cook Islands Maori vowels is the long and short vowel variants.
 Long vowels will be marked with a macron, which looks like: ā, ē, ī, ō and ū.

 How to Pronounce the Glottal Stop